reasonwithoutrestraint/site/Blog/AffirmativeAction.md

 3. Universities benefit heavily from the government.
 The reasoning goes as follows: private universities (and other private institutions) benefit from the government because in the form of government-subsidized police protection, military protection, economic regulations, etc. all of which are necessary for such institutions to prosper.
 Therefore, the government is permitted to ban private institutions from practicing affirmative action (or discriminating against any of the "protected classes" that the government decides).
 This is a really bad argument.
 A similar argument can be used to show that the government is permitted to ban, say, interracial marriage.
 After all, private _individuals_ benefit from the government just as much as private companies.
 Further, surely there are _some_ aspects of an institution's conduct that should _not_ be controlled by the government (e.g. whether a sports apparel store sells basketball jerseys or football jerseys).
 These examples show that the fact that the government provides a benefit over an entity does not tell us _how_ the government should regulate that entity.
 4. Affirmative Action is racial discrimination.
 In response to this argument, some deny that affirmative action is a form of racial discrimination.
 I will not deny this as it is an obvious truth on any straightforward definition of "discrimination".
 The actual problem with this argument is that there are plenty of instances of racial discrimination that should not be forbidden.
 For example, casting directors for movies and plays constantly discriminate prospective actors and actresses constantly based on race.
 Surely, these are forms of racial discrimination that should not be banned.

 These are all bad reasons.
-None of these are sufficiently strong reasons to deny a university's general freedom to discriminate, i.e. none of the arguments here meet the "burden of proof" required to justify restricting this general freedom.
+None of these are sufficiently strong reasons to deny a university's general freedom to discriminate. none of the arguments here meet the "burden of proof" required to justify restricting this general freedom.

 ### Arbitrariness